 Annual Morgan's March Re-enactmentWhat - The annual Re-enactment of the march of General Daniel Morgan and his army from Grindal Shoals on the Pacolet River to the Cowpens Battle Ground.
 The original march took place on January 15th and 16th in 1781.
 Total distance is about 25 miles.
 It is sponsored by the Town of Pacolet, Cowpens National Battlefield, Cherokee Historical and Preservation Society, Wagstop Plantation - Jim and Barbara Brown, the Paul Patterson Family Farm and Dr. George Fields.

 When - The march takes place on a Saturday and Sunday in January.
-In 2017, it will be on January 14 and 15.
-The first leg of the march is about 15.
+In 2018, it will be on January 13 and 14.
+The first leg of the march is about 14 miles.
 The Sunday portion, ending at the Cowpens National Battlefield, is about 10 miles.For more information, see the following sites:

 How - Registration is required.
 Marchers should register for the march with the Cherokee Historical & Preservation Society, Inc. online at www.cherokeecountyhistory.org, by mail at CHAPS, Inc. 301 College Drive, Gaffney, S.C.
 29340 or in person at the Cherokee County History and Arts Museum also at 301 College Drive in Gaffney.
 Participants will be asked to sign a waiver of liability.
-There is no charge for marchers, but donations are appreciated.
+This year there will be a charge of $10.00 for marchers.
 Further details about exactly where and when to meet will be given to you when you register.

 Transportation - It is not necessary that you walk the entire distance.
 There will be horse drawn wagons and carriages for those that prefer not to walk.
 Marchers should wear warm clothes suitable for the weather and bring their own snacks.

 Town of Pacolet site - (http://www.townofpacolet.com/)